ronlaboa/national-insurance-number-generate/README.md

 `people = NationalInsurance::generate_ni_numbers(file_name)` eg: 'data_files/list_of_people.csv'

-This then generates an array of people from the file and saves them with their NI number to an array called `@people`.
+This then generates an array of people from the file and returns an array of people.

 To count how many national insurance numbers for each country you can pass in a list of people to this method: